antbht/djm_takehome/README.md

 The complete demo is configured to start the project backend API on 127.0.0.1:8000 and run the client into the current terminal.

-To do that, it inits a Python virtualenv, installs the djm-back and the djm-client projects in the env.
+To do that, it initializes a Python virtualenv, installs the djm-back, the djm-sdk and the djm-client projects in the env.
 At the end, it starts in background the djm-back app, then the djm-client app.

-With the client you will be able to list your digitalized cards, add a card by giving its pan and finally delete a card by giving its uuid.
+By using the client, you will be able to list your digitalized cards, add a card by giving its pan and finally delete a card by giving its uuid.
-A command help describes you the possibility of the app.
+A command help describes to you the possibilities of the app.

 ## Scenario trace example